 Where to Find Sea Vegetables

-Although most of the sea vegetables are known to be mainly found in the Asian regions, it is great to know that there are also widely available all over the world today!
+Although most of the sea vegetables are mainly found in the Asian regions, it is great to know that there are also widely available all over the world today!
 You can visit your local Asian food stores to find these items conveniently.
 Or you can also have the options below.